-- ▲ Everyone is a beginner the first time he sits behind the controls of a snowmobile regardless of previous experience in driving an automobile, a motorcycle or a motorboat.
-The safe use of your snowmobile is dependent on many conditions such as visibility, speed, weather, environment, traffic, vehicle condition and the condition of the driver. - A Basic training is required for the safe operation of any snowmobile.
+- Always make a pre-ride inspection BEFORE you start the engine. - Throttle mechanism should be checked for free movement and return to idle position before starting engine. - Never operate the engine without belt guard and brake disk guard securely installed or, with hood or side panels opened or removed.
+Never run the engine without drive belt installed.
+Running an unloaded engine such as without drive belt or with track raised, can be dangerous. - Always engage parking brake before starting the engine. - Everyone is a beginner the first time he sits behind the controls of a snowmobile regardless of previous experience in driving any other type of vehicle.
+The safe use of your snowmobile depends on many conditions such as visibility, speed, weather, environment, traffic, vehicle condition and the condition of the driver. - Basic training is required for the safe operation of any snowmobile.
 Study your Operator's Guide paying particular attention to cautions and warnings.
 Join your local snowmobile club: its social activities and trail systems are planned for both fun and safety.
-Obtain basic instructions from your snowmobile dealer, friend, fellow club member or enroll in your state or provincial safety training program. - Always show a new operator how to start and stop the vehicle.
-Indicate the correct riding positions and, above all else, only allow him to operate the snowmobile in a restricted flat area at least until he is completely familiar with its operation.
-If there is a local snowmobile operator's training course existing, have him enroll. - ▲ The performance of some snowmobiles may significantly exceed that of other snowmobiles you have operated.
-Therefore, use by novice or inexperienced operators is not recommended. - ▲ Snowmobiles are used in many areas and in many snow conditions.
+Obtain basic instructions from your snowmobile dealer, friend, fellow club member or enroll in your state or provincial safety training program. - Any new operator must read and understand all safety labels on the snow-mobile, the Operator's Guide and watch the SAFETY DVD before operating the snowmobile.
+Only allow a new operator to operate the snowmobile in a restricted flat area, at least until he is completely familiar with its operation.
+If snowmobile operator's training course is offered in your area, have him enroll. - The performance of some snowmobiles may significantly exceed that of other snowmobiles you have operated.
+Therefore, use by novice or inexperienced operators is not recommended. - Snowmobiles are used in many areas and in many snow conditions.
 Not all models perform the same in similar conditions.
-Always consult your snowmobile dealer when selecting the snowmobile model for your particular needs and uses. - ▲ Injury or death may result to the snowmobile operator or bystander if the snowmobile is used in risky conditions which are beyond the driver's or snowmobile's capabilities or intended use. - ▲ BRP recommends the operator has at least 16 years old of age. - A Know your local laws.
+Always consult your snowmobile dealer when selecting the snowmobile model for your particular needs and uses. - Injury or death may result to the snowmobile operator, passenger or bystander if the snowmobile is used in risky conditions which are beyond the driver's, passenger's or snowmobile's capabilities or intended use. - BRP recommends the operator has at least 16 years old of age. - Know your local laws.
 Federal, state, provincial and local government agencies have enacted laws and regulations pertaining to the safe use and operation of snowmobiles.
 It is your responsibility as a snowmobiler to learn and obey these laws and regulations.
 Respect and observance will result in safer snowmobiling for all.
-Be aware of the liability property damages and insurance laws regarding your equipment. - ▲ Speeding can be fatal.
+Be aware of the liability property damages and insurance laws regarding your equipment. - Speeding can be fatal.
 In many cases, you cannot react or respond quickly enough to the unexpected.
 Always ride at a speed which is suitable to the trail, weather conditions and your own ability.
 Know your local rules.
-Speed limit may be in effect and meant to be observed. - Always keep right hand side of the trail. - A Always keep a safe distance from other snowmobiles and bystanders. - A Remember, promotional material may show risky maneuvers performed by professional riders under ideal and/or controlled conditions.
-You should never attempt any such risky maneuvers if they are beyond your level of riding ability. - ▲ Never ride under the influence of drugs or alcohol or if you feel tired or ill.
-Operate your snowmobile prudently. - ▲ Your snowmobile is not designed to be operated on public streets, roads or highways.
+Speed limit may be in effect and meant to be observed. - Always keep right hand side of the trail. - Always keep a safe distance from other snowmobiles and bystanders.